 Sometimes it is possible to just rent a room in a villa.
 These properties are ideal for short stays and travelers who could go without a full kitchen.

-If you’re looking for something specific, like a pool in this instance, it is nice to narrow down your search with the filters on VRBO.
+If you’re looking for something specific, like a pool in this instance, it is nice to narrow down your search with the filters.

 Villas in Tuscany with a Pool